 So those are the 10 basic steps for creating a subscription offer.
 You can definitely make things more complicated (but why?) – you can always add or change things up, but don’t let yourself get so caught up in doing #allthethings that it prevents you from actually launching!

-If you’re ready to get to work creating a subscription you can download our handy Subscription Creation Roadmap below or click here to learn more about Revenue on Repeat – my program to help you create, launch, and grow your subscription.
+If you’re ready to get to work creating a subscription you can download our handy Membership Roadmap below or click here to learn more about how I can help you create, launch, and grow your subscription.